yugr/Implib.so/README.md

 # Limitations

 The tool does not transparently support all features of POSIX shared libraries.
+In particular
-In particular it can not provide wrappers for data symbols.
+* it can not provide wrappers for data symbols
+* it makes wrapped functions asynch signal unsafe (as they may cause a call to `dlopen`)
+* it may change semantics if there are multiple definitions of same symbol in different loaded shared objects (runtime symbol interposition is considered a bad practice though)
+* it may change semantics because shared library constructors are delayed until when library is loaded

 Also note that the tool is meant to be a PoC.
 In particular I didn't implement the following very important features:
 * proper support for multi-threading